Build a RAG System in 50 Lines with Redis + Beanis (No Vector DB Needed)

 algorithm="HNSW",

-m=32, # More connections = better recall
+m=32, # More connections = better recall, more memory

-ef_construction=400 # Higher = better index quality
+ef_construction=400 # Higher = better index quality, slower indexing

 )